 Both sports and politics have always carried impassioned feelings and partialities, but the difference with politics is that you can find a news channel that matches your views.
 It’s impossible to find one outlet in the mainstream that doesn’t gush over Tom Brady after almost every game.
 If you're a Patriots or now, Buccaneers fan, you still beam with pride when that happens.
 If you're not, this praise wore thin a long time ago.

 The Patriots have dominated the 21st century with a revolving cast of characters and a technocrat's approach to the game.
 The only two constants have been head coach Bill Belichick and Brady.
 If you are not from New England, the hatred comes naturally since the Patriots probably cost your team a shot at greatness at some point.
-This season, if you were a New Orleans Saints, Green Bay Packers, or Kansas City Chiefs fan, you probably were not able to rationally appreciate what Brady was able to accomplish with a new team.
+In 2020, if you were a New Orleans Saints, Green Bay Packers, or Kansas City Chiefs fan, you probably were not able to rationally appreciate what Brady was able to accomplish with the Tampa Bay Buccaneers.

 3. Privileged life